Alokjha2004/leetcode-submission/frontend/README.md

 npm run dev
 ```

+---

 ## 🤝 Contributing
 Pull requests are welcome.
 For major changes, please open an issue first.

 ## 🛡️ Disclaimer
 This tool is for educational and personal use only.
 LeetCode's official API is not used — scraping is done via browser automation.

+---

 ## 📌 Note
-🔒 Backend/API is private for security reasons.
+### 🔒 Backend/API is private for security reasons.
-If you're interested in accessing the backend or API, feel free to contact me directly.
+#### If you're interested in accessing the backend or API, feel free to contact me directly.

+---

+### 🧑‍💻 Made with ❤️ by Alok Jha